selmantayyar/TransferAPI/README.md

 ## Limitations
 * To facilictate development and testing,application keeps data in-memory database.This should be of course changed.
-* Currently no security implemented due to time constraints.Token-based security should be implemented.One endpoint to log in and to get the sort-lived token,another endpoint for refreshing the token should be created.Users along with their token should be kept in a proper database.
+* Currently no security implemented due to time constraints.Token-based security should be implemented.One endpoint to log in and to get the short-lived token,another endpoint for refreshing the token should be created.Users along with their token should be kept in a proper database.